nuclearsugar/VolcaClockPlayground/README.md

   - *Computer (headphones out) > Volca Keys (sync in)*

 ###Own a modular synthesizer?
 Want to use VCP simply as the master clock source?
 This is easily achieved by enabling `Mute Line-in & Use Metro`.
 This will instead use an metronome within Pure Data and bypass the need for an external clock source.
-You will probably need a [DC-coupled audio interface](http://www.expert-sleepers.co.uk/siwacompatibility.html) so that you can output a CV signal.
-I'm not sure if it'll work with a laptop headphone out...
+You will need a [DC-coupled audio interface](http://www.expert-sleepers.co.uk/siwacompatibility.html) so that you can output a CV signal from your computer.

 ###Getting started with VCP
 1. Open the file *VCP_GUI.pd* within Pure Data.